 Police and Fire Plans.
 The City contributes to the Police Retirement Fund and the Firefighters' Retirement Fund, two separate single-employer defined benefit pension plans.
 The City acts as an agent of the plans and has administrative responsibility for the assets of the plans.
 All full-time regular police officers and full-time regular firefighters are participants in their respective plans.
 Participants become fully vested at the completion of their probationary period, which is generally 12 months after employment.
 Participants employed September 30, 2012 or earlier are eligible for an annual retirement benefit, payable monthly for life, upon reaching the age of 65, or 20 years of credited service.
 Police Participants employed October 1, 2012 or later are eligible for an annual retirement benefit, payable monthly for life, upon reaching the age of 65, or 25 years of credited service.
+Firefighter Participants employed October 1, 2012 or later are eligible for an annual retirement benefit, payable monthly for life, upon reaching the age of 65, or 25 years of credited service.
+Firefighter Participants employed October 1, 2012 or later are eligible for an annual retirement benefit, payable monthly for life, upon reaching the age of 65, or 25 years of credited service.
 Firefighter Participants employed October 1, 2012 or later are eligible for an annual retirement benefit, payable monthly for life, upon having completed at least one year of service and reaching the age of 55.
 The plans also provide early retirement, death and disability benefits.

 LAGERS.
 All other employees of the City participate in the Missouri Local Government Employees' Retirement System ("LAGERS"), an agent multiple-employer public employee retirement system that acts as a common investment and administrative agent for local government entities in Missouri.
 LAGERS was created and is governed by state statute, and is a defined-benefit pension plan that provides retirement, disability and death benefits.
 The plan is qualified under Section 401(a) of the Internal Revenue Code of 1986, as amended, and is tax-exempt.
-LAGERS is governed by a seven-member Board of Trustees ("LAGERS' Board") consisting of three trustees elected by participating employees, three trustees elected by participating employers and one trustee appointed by the Missouri Governor.
+LAGERS is governed by a seven-member Board of Trustees ("LAGERS' Board") consisting of three trustees elected by participating employees, three trustees elected by participating employees and one trustee appointed by the Missouri Governor.